How Display Brightness Affects Your Digital Signage Application?

 Is Higher Display Brightness Always the Best?

-Great feature comes with a greater price.
-Digital signage that comes with very high display brightness is more expensive.
+A great feature comes with a greater price.
+Digital signage that comes with a very high display brightness is more expensive.
 It is very important to find the right display brightness for your application.
 You do not need a display brightness level which is way higher than the illuminance level of the surroundings.
 A screen that is too bright can turn your digital signage into an ineffective display.
-Viewers might feel discomfort reading a very bright screen.
+Viewers might feel discomfort when reading a very bright screen.

 Besides, a digital signage with higher display brightness will consume more power than those with lower display brightness.
 Using the wrong display brightness will achieve nothing but a waste of money.

 So, when should you use a very high display brightness?
 When should you use a lower display brightness?
 And what are the most suitable display brightness for different kinds of application?
 Take a look at the recommended display brightness for different use case scenarios in the table below.

 For indoor application, you need a display brightness which is higher than the ambient brightness.
 The general rule is you can use a display brightness that doubles the illuminance level.
 In most indoor cases, a maximum display brightness level of 1,000 to 1,500 nits is good enough to ensure a clear and a great viewing experience.

 On the other hand, a maximum display brightness level of 2,500 nits is good enough for most outdoor applications.
 You may go for a higher brightness level under some extreme cases such as places with strong direct sunlight.